21649128_s

 What if you don’t know where to turn?
 What if there is no one available to help you?
 Not everyone has a strong support network around them.
 Perhaps you are an only child, your siblings live out of state or your relationships are strained.

-Respite care services are intended for caregivers and can be used a few hours each week, overnight or for several days at a time.
+Respite care are intended for caregivers and can be used a few hours each week, overnight or for several days at a time.
 The services are flexible, so it’s easy to choose an arrangement that accommodates your schedule.
 Respite services are offered in the home, adult day care centers and skilled nursing facilities.
 Many families find that hiring in-home help is best since they don’t have to transport their loved one or uproot them from the home.

 What can you do while the caregiver comes to your home?
 Anything you want!
 Go shopping, read a book or attend a support group.
 Your loved one will be safe and secure, and you can hit the reset button and be the caregiver that you would want for your own self.